The Higgs branch of Heterotic ALE instantons: 3D T-dualities

 by the same token.
 For $p=4$ the flavor algebra is naively affine $SO(32)$, but one $U(1)$ decouples.
-We can decide to decouple the $U(1)$ center of one of the $U((L+2)/2)$ groups (so that it turns into $SU((L+2)/2))$, and we are left with the finite $SO(32)$.
+We can decide to decouple the $U(1)$ center of one of the $U((L+2)/2)$ groups (turning into $SU((L+2)/2))$, so that we are left with a finite $SO(32)$.
 The infinite-coupling magnetic quiver however is bad, as we will review below.

 At this point, one may correctly wonder whether the magnetic quivers at infinite coupling for the $E_8\times E_8$ and $Spin(32)/\mathbb{Z}_2$ strings, i.e. \eqref{eq:genericmagquivinf} and \eqref{eq:p0infquiv}-\eqref{eq:pneq0infquiv}-\eqref{eq:p4infquiv} respectively, are related in any way (at least for $k=2\tilde{k}=2$).
 We propose the following picture.
 Denoting $\text{LST}_{(w_1,w_2)}$ the $\tilde{k}=1$ $(o')$ LSTs engineered by \eqref{eq:so32typeI'}, the T-dualities found in \cite{DelZotto:2022ohj,DelZotto:2022xrh} identify $\text{LST}_{(\mu_\text{L},\mu_\text{R})}$ (at $k=2\tilde{k}=2$) and $\text{LST}_{(w_1,w_2)}$ in the following way: